MattKevan/kevan.tv/_work/scotts-miracle-gro.md

 ---
 ### Background

 The UK arm of the company needed to increase visibility of specific products, and promote their image as a trusted source for all gardening needs.
-They decided to create an editorially-led website featuring high-quality, informative content for gardeners of all ages and abilities.</p>
+They decided to create an editorially-led website featuring high-quality, informative content for gardeners of all ages and abilities.

 Their first version of the site had proved the concept was good, but more work was needed to fully realise its potential.
-The design needed improving, the build was not good enough to support their ongoing objectives – and it needed to work well across mobile, tablet and desktop.</p>
+The design needed improving, the build was not good enough to support their ongoing objectives – and it needed to work well across mobile, tablet and desktop.

 ### Process